Storm adds to chaos at troubled Italy steel plant

-BARI, Italy/MILAN A violent storm hit the troubled ILVA steel plant in southern Italy, injuring dozens and adding to disruption at the huge site, which is already caught in a widening pollution scandal that could cost billions.
+BARI, Italy A violent storm hit a troubled ILVA steel plant in southern Italy on Wednesday, injuring around 20 workers, leaving one missing and adding to disruption at the huge site, which is already caught up in a widening pollution scandal.

-The tornado rolled off the sea and hit the port city of Taranto on Wednesday, bringing down a chimney stack and damaging a warehouse and lighthouse at the factory's docks, the company said in a statement.
+The tornado rolled off the sea and hit the port city of Taranto, bringing down a chimney stack and damaging a warehouse and lighthouse at the factory's docks, the company said in a statement.

-Around 20 workers were injured out of a total of 38 people hurt in Taranto and divers searched for a worker who was unaccounted for after a dockside crane collapsed.
+Divers were searching for a worker who was unaccounted for after a dockside crane collapsed.
 Three others on the crane were rescued.

-The sudden storm, which television pictures showed filling the sky with a dark grey swirl of cloud that ripped across the harbor, was the latest blow to ILVA, which has become one of the most pressing issues confronting the government of Prime Minister Mario Monti.

 Europe's largest steel plant had already stopped production and faces the threat of permanent closure after magistrates this week seized semi-finished material and steel in a corruption investigation linked to the environmental scandal.

-Environment Minister Corrado Clini insisted on Wednesday that the government would save the plant, which employs some 20,000 people in a region of high unemployment, saying its closure would have devastating effects on the wider economy.
+Environment Minister Corrado Clini insisted on Wednesday that the government would save the plant, saying its closure would have devastating effects on the wider economy.

-Antonio Gozzi, the head of Italy's steel industry association Federacciai, said permanent closure would force companies to buy steel from abroad, costing the rest of Italian industry up to 5 billion euros ($6.5 billion) and sending a number of companies to the wall.

-"The government must be aware of the importance of steel for Italian industry.
-The manufacturing sector lives because it can get steel in Italy.
-If it has to import, it will lose its competitive edge," he said.

-Clini said cabinet would pass legislation to force a clean-up of the plant, where employs some 12,000 people and keeps another 8,000 ancillary staff in work.
+The Italian cabinet will pass legislation to force a clean-up of the site, Clini said.
+The plant employs some 12,000 people and another 8,000 depend on it for work, in a poor region where jobs are scarce and unemployment runs well above the national average.

 "We are trying to implement what we have already decided," Clini told Canale 5 television, a day before a meeting between Prime Minister Mario Monti, unions and company management to resolve the standoff.

-The two-year, 3 billion euro clean-up program agreed last month to secure environmental clearance for the plant should be completed without interference, Clini said.
+The two-year, 3 billion-euro clean-up programme agreed last month to secure environmental clearance for the plant should be completed without interference, Clini said.
 He has been battling to save the plant, putting him at odds with Taranto prosecutors.

 "Cleaning up the site, laying down how the clean-up has to be carried out and how the site has to be managed to ensure that environmental and health protection standards are met are up to the government," he said.
 "It's not up to magistrates."